An incomplete spinal injury is defined as spinal cord injury with some preserved motor or sensory function below the injury level.

 Important when radiography shows injury or when an area is poorly visualized.
 Soft tissue changes, cord edema, demyelination, cysts, abscesses, hemorrhage, and calcifications are visible

-Best method for visualizing neural tissues.
+The best method for visualizing neural tissues.
 MRI findings correlate with neurologic status and help to establish prognosis.

-In acute stage, spinal injuries require
+In the acute stage, spinal injuries require

 - Spinal stabilization